x-englishwordnet/xewn/README.md

 </p>

-*'Shadow'* English WordNet is a  fork of upstream  [globalwordnet/english-wordnet](https://github.com/globalwordnet/english-wordnet).
+*'Shadow'* English WordNet can be thought of as a  fork of upstream  [globalwordnet/english-wordnet](https://github.com/globalwordnet/english-wordnet).
+But this is misleading as it does not live a life of its own.
+Rather, it brings extra data, tools and constraints to the core project. **The set of core data is exactly the same.**

 Please note this independent initiative is not endorsed by the Global WordNet Association.
-This is the direction I would suggest taking, but by no means the one they'll take.
 Data issues should be referred to the upstream project.

 ***